Italy's Pirelli inks retail, production deals with Russia's Rosneft

 MILAN Italian tyremaker Pirelli has agreed with Rosneft to open more than 200 retail outlets at the Russian oil group's filling stations and cooperate in synthetic rubber production, Pirelli said in a statement on Saturday.

-Rosneft struck a deal in March that made it Pirelli's largest shareholder with an indirect stake of 13 percent.
-In exchange the Italian company won the chance to exploit the Russian company's big gas station network to sell tyres.
+Pirelli struck a deal with Rosneft in March that made the oil major the group's largest shareholder, gaining in exchange the chance to exploit the Russian company's big gas station network to sell tyres.

-On Saturday a Rosneft entity inked binding agreements to buy the Pirelli stake from a group of Italian investors in an operation that should be completed by the end of June, the Italian investors said in a separate statement.
-The Italian investors include holding company Nuove Partecipazioni, banks UniCredit and Intesa Sanpaolo, and private equity fund Clessidra.

-Earlier in May, Pirelli said its deal with Rosneft would not be impacted by Western sanctions on Russia following its annexation of Ukraine.
+Earlier this month, Pirelli said its deal with Rosneft would not be impacted by Western sanctions on Russia following its annexation of Ukraine.

 Rosneft's head, Igor Sechin, is one of the individuals subject to sanctions by the United States and the European Union.